Alex Bowman: Hendrick Motorsports (2016–present)

+2016: Substitute for the No. 88

-Bowman returned to the Cup Series at Loudon in the New Hampshire 301, driving the No. 88 for Hendrick Motorsports as an interim driver for Dale Earnhardt Jr., who would miss the remainder of the 2016 season because of concussion issues.
+Bowman returned to the Cup Series at Loudon in the New Hampshire 301, driving the No. 88 for Hendrick Motorsports as an interim driver for Dale Earnhardt Jr., who missed the remainder of the 2016 season because of concussion issues.
 Despite running in the top ten, including as high as eighth, Bowman blew a tire and hit the wall in turn one on lap 272, relegating him to a 26th-place finish.

-Bowman and Jeff Gordon would alternate the No. 88 car for the balance of the 2016 season.
+Bowman and Jeff Gordon alternated in the No. 88 car for the balance of the 2016 season.
 Bowman won his first career pole at Phoenix.
 In that race, Bowman led the most laps with 197 and tried to make what would have been the winning pass on Matt Kenseth with six laps to go.
 While passing Kenseth, Bowman got tapped from behind by Kyle Busch, spinning Kenseth out; Bowman recovered to finish sixth.

-2017–2018
+2017

 In December 2016, Rick Hendrick announced that Bowman would run the No. 88 in place of Earnhardt Jr. for the 2017 Advance Auto Parts Clash at Daytona; while Earnhardt Jr. was also eligible for the event, he elected to allow Bowman drive the car out of appreciation for substituting in 2016.
 Bowman finished third after losing out in a side-by-side battle for second with Kyle Busch.
 When Earnhardt Jr. announced his retirement in the spring, he expressed support for Bowman to replace him in the No. 88 for the 2018 season.
 On July 20, Hendrick Motorsports formally named Bowman as the driver of the No. 88 car in 2018.

+2018: Replacing Dale Jr.

 Bowman opened up the 2018 season on February 11 by winning the pole for the 2018 Daytona 500.
-Despite being winless, he made his Playoff debut by staying consistent with two top-fives and nine top-10s.
+Despite being winless, he made his Playoff debut by staying consistent with two top-fives and nine top-tens.
 After the Charlotte Roval race, Bowman advanced to the Round of 12.
-Bowman was eliminated from the Round of 12 after the fall Kansas race and finished 16th in points.
+Bowman was eliminated from the Round of 12 after the fall Kansas race and finished sixteenth in points.